iterative/dvc.org/static/docs/command-reference/run.md

 - `-o`, `--outs` - specify a file or directory that is the result of running the `command`.
 Multiple outputs can be specified: `-o model.pkl -o output.log`.
-  DVC builds a dependency graph (pipeline) to connect different stages with each other based on this list of outputs, along with dependencies (see `-d`).
+  DVC builds a dependency graph (pipeline) to connect different stages with each other based on this list of outputs and dependencies (see `-d`).
 DVC takes all output files and directories under its control and puts them into the cache (this is similar to what's happening when you use `dvc add`).

 - `-O`, `--outs-no-cache` - the same as `-o` except outputs are not put automatically under DVC control.
 It means that they are not cached, and it's